 Evidence of spouses combining their finances include evidence of joint bank or credit card accounts, joint health and car insurance, family cell phone plans, and other joint membership such as gym membership, commercial membership and club membership.

-When submitting evidence of joint financial documents, it is important to submit every page of the document, not just the first page and in some cases you will have to generate an invoice to see adress and more USCIS will look through the bank statements to determine if spouses live together because if living apart the spending records will reveal two general locations of spending.
+When submitting evidence of joint financial documents, it is important to submit every page of the document, not just the first page and in some cases you will have to generate an invoice to see address and more USCIS will look through the bank statements to determine if spouses live together because if living apart the spending records will reveal two general locations of spending.
 Therefore, it is important to add your spouse to credit card and cell phone accounts, if possible, and print out the statements for each joint account for every month leading up to the green card interview.

 Number three: show USCIS that everyone knows you are a married couple, that it is not a secret.